FGRibreau/node-request-retry/README.md

 # Usage

-Request-retry is a drop-in replacement for Request, it just adds two new options `maxAttempts` and `retryDelay`.
+Request-retry is a drop-in replacement for [request](https://github.com/mikeal/request) but adds two new options `maxAttempts` and `retryDelay`.

 ```javascript
 var request = require('requestretry');